-After a couple of years of selling flowers at the gate of our farm in the East Riding of Yorkshire, I expanded my growing and took a stall at Driffield farmers’ market.
-It was there – face to face with my customers – that I recognized the immense potential for more and more people to grow cut flowers for their local markets.
+Gill Hodgson is the Honarary President, and founder of Flowers from The Farm.
+The idea for the organisation took root when Gill started selling flowers at her farm gate in East Riding of Yorkshire.
+After a couple of years she expanded her growing and took a stall at Driffield farmers’ market.
+It was there – face to face with customers – that she recognized the immense potential for more and more people to grow cut flowers for their local markets.

-I wanted to join an association of other growers: people who were as excited as I was by the possibilities of British flowers.
-I searched for such an organisation without success and one breakfast time, between one bite of toast and the next, decided to form one.
+Gill wanted to join an association of growers to meet and share ideas with others who were as excited as she was by the possibilities of seasonal, British flowers.
+She searched without success and one breakfast time, between one bite of toast and the next, decided to form one.

 And so, in 2011, Flowers from the Farm was born.

 Something must be working, because from that first seed, FFTF has now grown to a network of over 600 members.
 It campaigns tirelessly on behalf of British grown flowers and aims to get them back in to more vases across the country, encouraging the public to buy fresh, local flowers with no air miles and a minimal carbon footprint, as opposed to those air freighted in from warmer climes in Europe and across the world.

 In 2018, we felt the time was right to make our debut at RHS Chelsea Flower Show.

 With no sponsor and a shoestring budget, the exciting challenge was led solely by volunteers who not only demonstrated the amazing diversity and astounding beauty of seasonal, British grown flowers but also how, through hard work and determination, a group of like-minded individuals from across the UK can work together to take their cause to the most prestigious flower show in the world.